 Fig.10: Time series of river network storage and inundated area from GIEMS (a) for the signal (b) for the residual

-The calculated river runoff RR, total mass deviation dMT and river network mass MR fit very well with the measured river runoff, GRACE mass deviation and the flooded area from GIEMS both with respect to the signal and the deseasonalized monthly residual.
+The calculated river runoff RR, total mass anomaly dMT and river network mass MR fit very well with the measured river runoff, GRACE mass deviation and the flooded area from GIEMS both with respect to the signal and the deseasonalized monthly residual.
 The Cascaded Storage approach reproduces the phase shift between measured runoff Ro and total mass dMT (or GRACE respectively).
 The calculated river network mass MR of about 50% of the total mass MT for Amazon is linear to observed runoff Ro without any phase shift (Fig.11)!

 Fig.11: R-S relationships for observed runoff versus GRACE, calculated Total mass dMT and river network mass dMR